thomamn/java-data-modelling/README.md

 - Use user stories to design conceptual data models
 - Use conceptual data models to design logical data models
 - Use logical data models to design physical data models
--

 ## Instructions

-For the repo as normal.
+Fork the repo as normal.

 Create the Entity-Relationship Diagrams using whichever tool you feel works best for you.

-Once you have a solution for each activity add it to this repo.
+Once you have a solution for each activity add it to this repo as an image.

 Push your repo once you have completed the activities and create a Pull Request as normal.